The hot-electron closure of the moment-based gyrokinetic plasma model: Verification of the HEL-GM closure

-We compare now the growth rates obtained by HEGS with those from \cite{Ivanov2020ZonallyTurbulence} in Fig. \ref{ch6_fig:linear_ivanov_conv}.
+We now compare the growth rates obtained by HEGS with those from \cite{Ivanov2020ZonallyTurbulence} in Fig. \ref{ch6_fig:linear_ivanov_conv}.
 Good agreement is observed, particularly at lower collisionalities, suggesting that the collision operator is the primary source of discrepancy between the two models.
 To further examine the impact of using the Dougherty operator, which retains higher order $\tau$ terms in \gyacomo, we solve the eigenvalue problem associated with the HEL-GM linear system, which contains an $\order{\tau}$ Dougherty model.
 The eigenvalues of the HEL-GM model exhibit closer agreement with \cite{Ivanov2020ZonallyTurbulence} than the HEGS (see Figure \ref{ch6_fig:linear_ivanov_conv}) for finite collisionalities, suggesting that the differences arise primarily from the HEGS collision model.
 When considering a collisionless case, not explored in \cite{Ivanov2020ZonallyTurbulence}, we find perfect agreement between the HEL-GM solver and the HEGS, confirming that the higher-order terms of the Dougherty operator are indeed the source of the observed discrepancies.

-Finally, we explore the linear sITG and cITG instability in Fig. \ref{ch6_fig:3DZP_lin_growthrate} by examining the growth rates for different radial and parallel mode numbers, considering $\kappa_T=1$ and $\chi=0.1$ and introducing $L_\parallel=2L_z$, because of the different normalization considered by the HEL-GM and Ivanov model.
-The results show close agreement with those of \cite{Ivanov2022DimitsTurbulence}, with minor discrepancies observed at large $k_z$, likely due to numerical discretization errors associated with the finite-difference scheme employed in the parallel direction.
+Finally, we explore the linear sITG and cITG instabilities in Fig. \ref{ch6_fig:3DZP_lin_growthrate} by examining the growth rates for different radial and parallel mode numbers, considering $\kappa_T=1$ and $\chi=0.1$, and introducing $L_\parallel=2L_z$ because of the different normalization considered by the HEL-GM and the Ivanov models. \modifi{The results show close agreement with those of \cite{Ivanov2022DimitsTurbulence}, with discrepancies observed at large $k_y$, which are similar to those seen in the two-dimensional case, and at large $k_z$, which may be attributed to the finite difference scheme used in \gyacomo in the parallel direction.}

-We now turn to the nonlinear simulations.
-We first consider two-dimensional simulations on a domain of size $L_x=100$ and $L_y=150$, with resolution $N_x=N_y=256$.
-We set the temperature gradient values to $\kappa_T=0.36$, $1$, and $2$ and collision frequencies between $\chi=10^{-3}$ and $10^1$.
-The hyperdiffusion parameter is adjusted from $\mu=10^{-2}$, in weakly turbulent regime, to $\mu=10^1$ in the strongly turbulent regime, ensuring that the linear growth rates of the cITG instability are not affected by the hyperdiffusion.
+We now turn to nonlinear simulations.
+We first consider two-dimensional simulations on a domain of size $L_x=100$ and $L_y=150$, with a resolution of $N_x=N_y=256$.
+We set the temperature gradient values to $\kappa_T=0.36$, $1$, and $2$, and collision frequencies between $\chi=10^{-3}$ and $10^1$.
+The hyperdiffusion parameter is set to \modifi{$\mu_{hd}=1.0$, ensuring, for each simulation, that the linear growth rates of the cITG instability are not affected by the hyperdiffusion.}